nhejazi/haldensify/paper/paper.md

 ease of implementation, and optimality properties of the chosen estimator.
-To partially resolve this open challenge, `haldensify` implements a nonparametric conditional density estimation procedure, making few assumptions regarding the underlying form of the density functional, with convergence-rate guarantees suitable for use in modern semiparametric inference and causal machine learning applications.
+To partially resolve this open challenge, `haldensify` implements a nonparametric conditional density estimation procedure, making few assumptions regarding the underlying form of the density functional, with rate-convergence guarantees compatible with modern semiparametric inference and causal machine learning.

 The algorithm implemented in `haldensify` is an improved and tailored version of the proposal of @diaz2011super, who formulated a nonparametric conditional